An exciting opportunity for an experienced, and capable, Housing Support Worker to join our Supported Housing Team, at YMCA West Kent.

 - Willing to undertake training, supervision and continuing professional development

-Post is subject to enhanced DBS disclosure, references and youth panel
+Post is subject to enhanced DBS disclosure and references – with possibility of full time employment